bookofproofs/bookofproofs.github.io/_sources/history/20th-century/booth-kathleen.md

 * On the side our work on Movable Type had continued under the supervision of Dr Kathleen Booth and our system had been demonstrated to the Queen's Printer.
 * In 1972 Andrew Booth was appointed as President of Lakehead University, Thunder Bay, Ontario.
 * Kathleen Booth also left the University of Saskatchewan at this time and was appointed as an honorary Professor of Mathematics at Lakehead University.
-* Kathleen remained active in her research on neural networks and, in 1993 she published the joint paper Using neural nets to identify marine mammals which she co-authored with her son Ian J Booth.
 * Both Kathleen and Ian Booth give their address on the paper as Autonetics Research Associates, Inc., Sooke, BC, Canada.
 * Andrew Booth was 91 years old when he died in a hospital of heart and kidney failure on 29 November 2009 in Victoria.
 * Shortly before, on 9 June 2022, the Andrew and Kathleen Booth Memorial Lecture was given at Birkbeck College and Kathleen sent a video message which was played after the main lecture.